DataDog/system-tests/docs/scenarios/parametric_contributing.md

 ## Use cases

 Let's figure out if your feature is a good candidate to be tested with parametric system-tests.

+System-tests in general are great for assuring uniform behavior between tracers.
+There are two types of system-tests, [end-to-end](/docs/README.md) and [parametric](/docs/scenarios/parametric.md).

-Parametric system-tests are great for assuring uniform behavior between tracers e.g. [environment variable configuration effects on api methods, sampling, propagation, configuration, telemetry](/tests/parametric).
+The "parametric" in parametric system-tests stands for parameters.
+The original purpose of parametric scenarios is when a behavior must be tested across several different values for one or more parameters, usually different tracer configurations with some examples being [environment variable configuration effects on api methods, sampling, propagation, configuration, telemetry](/tests/parametric).

-Parametric tests make requests to [http endpoints](/tests/parametric) dedicated to various tracer methods for creating and modifying spans (manual instrumentation).
-If you want to test automatic instrumentation behavior, weblog system-tests may be a better fit.
+If your usage does not require different parameter values, then [end-to-end system-tests](/docs/README.md) should be used as they will achieve the same level of behavior uniformity verification and test the feature on real world use cases, catching more issues.

 System-tests are **not** for testing internal or niche tracer behavior.
 Unit tests are a better fit for that case.